-9. (1) Subject to subsection (3), any [Any] police official may without warrant take fingerprints, [palmprints, footprints] body-prints, non-intimate samples and [bodily] intimate samples of a person or a group of persons or may cause any such prints or samples to be taken, if there are reasonable grounds to -
+9. (1) [Any] Subject to subsection (3), any police official may without warrant take fingerprints, [palmprints, footprints] body-prints, non-intimate samples and [bodily] intimate samples of a person or a group of persons or may cause any such prints or samples to be taken, if there are reasonable grounds to-

-- (a) suspect that the person or that one or more of the persons in that group has committed an offence punishable with imprisonment for a period of five years or longer in terms of this Act; and - (b) believe that the prints or samples or the results of an examination thereof, will be of value in the investigation by excluding or including one or more of the persons as possible perpetrators of the offence. - (2) The person who has control over prints or samples taken in terms of this section - - (a) may examine them for the purposes of the investigation of the relevant offence or cause them to be so examined; and - (b) [must immediately destroy them when it is clear that they will not be of value as evidence] may cause any prints, non-intimate samples, intimate samples or the information derived from samples, taken under any power conferred by this section, to be subjected to a speculative search. - (3) [Bodily] Intimate samples to be taken from the body of a person, may only be taken by a registered medical practitioner or a registered nurse. - (4) A police official may do such tests, or cause such tests to be done, as may be necessary to determine whether a person suspected of having handled or detonated an explosive has indeed handled or detonated an explosive. - (5) (a) The fingerprints, body-prints, intimate samples or non-intimate samples or the information derived from such samples, taken under any power conferred by this section, must be retained after it has fulfilled the purposes for which it was taken or analysed, but shall only be used for purposes related to the prevention or detection of crime, the investigation of an offence or the conduct of a prosecution. - (b) Any person who uses or who allows the use of the fingerprints, body-prints, intimate samples, non-intimate samples or the information derived from such samples, as referred to in paragraph (a), for any purpose that is not related to the circumstances set out in that paragraph, is guilty of an offence and liable on conviction to imprisonment not exceeding 15 years. - (c) The finger-prints and body-prints referred to in paragraph (a), must be stored by the Division:
+- (a) suspect that the person or that one or more of the persons in that group has committed an offence punishable with imprisonment for a period of five years or longer in terms of this Act; and - (b) believe that the prints or samples or the results of an examination thereof, will be of value in the investigation by excluding or including 25 one or more of the persons as possible perpetrators of the offence. - (2) The person who has control over prints or samples taken in terms of this section- - (a) may examine them for the purposes of the investigation of the relevant offence or cause them to be so examined; and 30 - (b) [must immediately destroy them when it is clear that they will not be of value as evidence] may cause any prints, non-intimate samples, intimate samples or the information derived from samples, taken under any power conferred by this section, to be subjected to a speculative search.

+(3) [Bodily] Intimate samples to be taken from the body of a person may only be taken by a registered medical practitioner or a registered nurse.

+(4) A police official may do such tests, or cause such tests to be done, as may be necessary to determine whether a person suspected of having handled or detonated an explosive has indeed handled or detonated an 40 explosive.

+(5) (a) The fingerprints, body-prints, intimate samples or non-intimate samples or the information derived from such samples, taken under any power conferred by this section, must be retained after it has fulfilled the purposes for which it was taken or analysed, but shall only be used for purposes related to the detection of crime, the investigation of an offence or the conduct of a prosecution.
+(5)

+(b) Any person who uses or who allows the use of the fingerprints, body-prints, intimate samples, non-intimate samples or the information derived from such samples, as referred to in paragraph (a), for any purpose that is not related to the circumstances set out in that paragraph, is guilty of an offence and liable on conviction to a fine or imprisonment for a period not exceeding 15 years.